Doris Grace (Badtke) Krogh

 The family would like to thank the care staff at Oak Park Place in Baraboo for their help, kindness, support and patience with which they took care of our mother over the time that she was there.

-The Picha Funeral Home and Crematory of Wisconsin Dells, Wisconsin assisted the family with arrangements.
-For On-Line condolences and information, go to www.pichafuneralhome.com.
+The Picha Funeral Home and Crematory of Wisconsin Dells, WI assisted the family with arrangements.
+For online condolences and information, go to www.pichafuneralhome.com.